-The Governing Body has considered the need for a specific internal audit function and has decided:
+The Governing Board considered the need for a specific internal audit function and decided:

-to appoint Wilkins Kennedy LLP's Internal Audit Department as internal auditor.
+· to appoint Wilkins Kennedy's Internal Audit Department as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 In particular, the checks carried out in the current period included: